luckylittle/mdblist-cli/README.md

 ### About `mdblist-cli`

 The idea is to perform basic MDBList operations directly from your command line, regardless of what OS you use.
-This Golang project leverages it's [native API](https://api.mdblist.com/) - the API documentation is located here: [Apiary](https://mdblist.docs.apiary.io/).
+This Golang project leverages it's [native API](https://api.mdblist.com/) - the API documentation is located on [Apiary](https://mdblist.docs.apiary.io/).

 ## Download